thejasmeetsingh/mcp-servers/src/rawg-db/README.md

     Once configured, you can ask Claude questions about video games, such as:

     - "What are the top-rated games of 2023?"
     - "Tell me about the developer of Elden Ring"
     - "What platforms is Cyberpunk 2077 available on?"

-## Demo

-    Watch the tool in action:

-    <video controls src="https://ja3-projects.s3.ap-south-1.amazonaws.com/rawg-db-mcp.mp4" title="Title"></video>
+<video controls src="https://ja3-projects.s3.ap-south-1.amazonaws.com/rawg-db-mcp.mp4" title="demo"></video>

 ## Troubleshooting

 If you encounter issues:

 - Verify Docker is running
 - Confirm Redis container is active with `docker container ls`
 - Check API key validity
 - Inspect Docker logs with docker logs `rawg-db`

 <hr>
 *For more information about Claude's MCP capabilities, please refer to the official documentation.*